Chris has something to smile about with a new job after 7 years of unemployment. Pictured here with Beaudesert Placement Consultant Leya Mercer.

-“When I first walked off the plane on my first visit to Ayers Rock, I was overcome by emotions as I had never felt spiritually connected to my Indigenous side until that very moment,” Chris said.
+“When I first walked off the plane on my first visit to Uluru, I was overcome by emotions as I had never felt spiritually connected to my Indigenous side until that very moment,” Chris said.

 After that first day, he knew in his heart that’s where he wanted to be.
-It’s with that he made a commitment to himself and MAX that he would do whatever it takes to start work.
+With that he made a commitment to himself that he would do whatever it takes to start work.

 But then came further setbacks.

-As part of the Voyagers pre-employment check, Chris was to undertake a medical examination.
-During this examination, Chris was diagnosed with extremely high blood pressure and type 2 diabetes which he had unknowingly been living with for over four years.
+As part of the Voyages pre-employment check, Chris needed to undertake a medical examination.
+During this examination, Chris was diagnosed with extremely high blood pressure and Type 2 diabetes which he had unknowingly been living with for over four years.

-PC Gary, who had taken Chris to his doctor’s appointment says Chris was disheartened but remained in good spirits, even after this examination left him in hospital for four days.
+PC Gary says Chris was disheartened but remained in good spirits, even after this examination left him in hospital for four days.
 The Aboriginal & Torres Strait Islander Community Health Service (ATSICHS) where Chris had selected to be examined worked with Chris to help him manage his diabetes and continue to call and check up on him.

-It was with this support and the on-going support of PC Leya that allowed Chris to get the all clear to relocate to Ayers Rock on the 18th of July 2017 and begin permanent full-time work with Voyagers.
+It was with this support and the on-going support of PC Leya that allowed Chris to get the all clear to relocate to Uluru on the 18th of July 2017 and begin permanent full-time work with Voyages.